 We often see dead-end brand strategies, too.
 A dead-end brand strategy is one that tries to capture, contain and control customers, as if customers were sheep.
+It’s the brand as silo, or corral.
 This strategy does not tap into the talents, initiative and creativity of customers.
 It does not create customers as proactive brand partners.
+It doesn’t value the dynamic power of co-creation.
 Ultimately, it traps the brand in the same corral, with no way out.
 Companies that employ dead-end brand strategies pave the way for their own disruption.

-Finally, I’ll submit this quick brand strategy test:
+Finally, I’ll submit this quick brand strategy heuristic: